Pressure balance in the multiphase ISM of cosmologically simulated disk galaxies: Simulations and Basic Disk Properties

 \subsection{Disk properties}

-We locate the main galaxy in each zoom-in simulation output using the Amiga Halo Finder \citep[AHF,][]{Gill2004,Knollmann2009}.
+We locate the main galaxy in each zoom-in simulation output using the Amiga Halo Finder \citep[AHF;][]{Gill2004,Knollmann2009}.
 We define halos using the overdensity criterion \citep[following][]{Bryan1998}, which corresponds to $\approx 100\times$ the critical density at $z=0$.
 We define the location of the ``main galaxy'' to be the halo center of mass (computed using all of the dark matter, stellar, and gas components).
 Since we limit our analysis to times during which the disks are stable and do not experience major mergers, we find the halo center of mass to be a sufficiently accurate definition of galaxy center.
 In our analysis, we focus on galactocentric radii $\leq 5\rstarhalf/$, where \rstarhalf/ is the radius that contains half of the total stellar mass that lies within 15 \% of the virial radius (\rvir/).
 This outer radius corresponds to the data that we process our analysis pipeline; for many plots we focus on smaller radii for which the results are most relevant.
 Table \ref{t:sim_table} summarizes these, and other, important properties for the three simulations we use.

 We define the vertical ($z$) axis to lie along the total angular momentum vector of the gas contained within $5\rstarhalf/$.
 Since, in principle, the stellar and gas disks can be misaligned we have checked that our results are insensitive to the choice between these options.
-We have also confirmed that our there is no significant warping of the disk in the simulation snapshots that we analyze.
+We have also confirmed that there is no significant warping of the disk in the simulation snapshots that we analyze by comparing the angle between the angular momentum vectors of radial annuli (finding differences $<1^{\circ}$).
 The $x-y$ (or $R-\phi$) plane is normal to the $z$-axis, and the midplane, corresponding to $z=0$, is defined to intersect the halo center of mass.
 With this orientation, we measure the gas disk scale height $h$ as a function of cylindrical galactocentric radius $R$, for different annuli of width $\rstarhalf//3$, by fitting an exponential profile of the form $\rho(z) \propto e^{-|z|/h}$ to the vertical distribution of gas within $\pm$ 3 kpc of the midplane.
 We fit independent profiles both above and below the midplane and, though these heights are typically very similar, use the average of the two scale heights to define a single $h$ that we use for the rest of the analysis.

 Figure \ref{f:radial_profiles} catalogs important radius-dependent properties of the three galaxies in our sample including: the gas and stellar surface densities ($\Sigma_\mathrm{g}$, $\Sigma_\mathrm{s}$ respectively), the star formation rate surface density (\sigmasfr/), the gas and stellar scale heights ($h$, $h_\mathrm{s}$), the circular velocity ($v_c=\sqrt{G M_{\rm tot}(<r)/r}$), the one-dimensional velocity dispersions of the gas and stars ($\sigma_\mathrm{1D,g}$, $\sigma_\mathrm{1D,s}$), the mass-weighted mean gas radial and azimuthal velocities ($v_R$, $v_\phi$), and Toomre $Q$ parameters (see \citeauthor{Orr2018} \citeyear{Orr2018} for detailed comparisons of $\Sigma_g$ and $\sigmasfr/$ in FIRE simulations to observations of the KS relation).